open-dis/dis-tutorial/DISImplementations.md

 ### Partial Implementations

-There's a long history in DIS of providing implementatations of only the PDUs one actually makes use of, often home-grown.
+There's a long history in DIS of providing implementations of only the PDUs one actually makes use of, often home-grown.
 It's not that difficult to write five or so PDUs, so you often see someone just write it and include it as an element of their project.